 Akesi Farms was founded on October 31, 2014!

 What does Akesi mean?

-In Fante, a language in the group of Akan languages, Akesi means “Great” or “Big” things.
+In Fante, one of the Akan languages in Ghana, Akesi means “Great” or “Big” things.
 The idea for the name came from Kwesi’s sister.